julian-ao/password-manager/docs/workflow.md

 ## JavaDoc

-We have used the JavaDoc standard for our inline
+We have used the JavaDoc standard for our inline comments.
+The structure of the comments for our methods is as follows:

-We have used JavaDoc to document our code.
-We have used the following tags:
+- a short description of what the method does.
 - `@param` - describes the parameters of a method
 - `@return` - describes what the method returns
 - `@throws` - describes what exceptions the method can throw

-- `@deprecated` - describes that the method is deprecated
-- `@see` - describes a link to another method or class
-- `@since` - describes when the method was added
-- `@version` - describes the version of the method
+Our JavaDoc comments could be used to generate a JavaDoc documentation for the project.
+We have not done this, but it would be a good idea to do so in the future. <!-- !
+Remove this? -->

 ## Pipeline